This post may contain affiliate links. Please read our disclosure policy.

 - 1 tbsp honey

-- 4 tbsp italian parsley minced
+- 4 tbsp fresh Italian parsley stems removed and leaves minced

-- Cook until the bottom is dark golden brown, then flip them over, reduce heat to low, insert a thermometer into the thickest part of the meat, and cover.
+- Turn: Cook until the bottom is dark golden brown, then flip them over, reduce heat to low, insert a thermometer into the thickest part of the meat, and cover.
 Cook until the internal temperature reaches 165 degrees F, then immediately transfer chicken to a plate and loosely tent with foil.

-- Slice the chicken on a cutting board, then add the chicken as well as any juice from the plate back to the pan with the sauce and spoon sauce over chicken.
+- Serve: Slice the chicken on a cutting board, then add the chicken as well as any juice from the plate back to the pan with the sauce and spoon sauce over chicken.
 Serve and enjoy!

 - I used 1 1/4 pounds chicken for this recipe because this is what I had, but you can easily follow the same recipe and make anywhere from 1-2 pounds of chicken.